By Mat, Last updated: June 19, 2019

 Imagine if our phones still didn’t have caller ID or the contacts feature, then we’d have to manually write down our contacts and keep those old address books, and what a fuss, right?
 But although our Android devices can store a lot of information on our contacts now from multiple phone numbers, e-mail addresses, image contacts and even related to us, Android devices are not invincible to threats of data hacking and loss.

 If you unfortunately mistakenly delete your contacts on your Android device, read the solutions above and recover deleted messages along with the best one in your mind.
-Last but not least, FoneDog - Android Data Recovery is also an excellent choice for you.
+Last but not least, FoneDog - Android Data Recovery, the best app for recovering deleted contacts, is also an excellent choice for you.

 Excellent Thanks for your rating.